Gammaglobulino/master_code_interview/README.md

 Queues
 Graphs.

-The reason is that you can implement that by urself using:
+The reason is that you can implement them by urself using:
-Tree, LinkedList and Array, provided.
+Tree, LinkedList and Array, provided by me.

 Decided to stretch myself and get to implement my own Hash Table and code all the most famous sorting algo around.